 5.6.2.
-Time Trial Points
+Time Trial Championship Points

-5.6.2.1.
-Time Trial Points:

-A) Time Trial Points are scored in Time Trial Sessions.
-A driver's best average lap time over the prescribed sequence of laps is recorded and points are awarded.

-B) Time Trial Points are awarded linearly.
+- 5.6.2.1.
+Time Trial Championship Points for each Car Class within each Series are scored in Time Trial Sessions.
+A driver's best average lap time over a number of consecutive laps without incident laps is recorded and points are awarded (See Time Trial Best Time, Section 4.4.1.). - 5.6.2.2.
+Time Trial Championship Points are awarded linearly.
 Strength of field is not calculated.
-The driver with the fastest average lap time over the prescribed sequence of laps is awarded 100 Time Trial Points.
-All drivers below the fastest driver are awarded Time Trial Points linearly with a precision of 1/1000th of a Time Trial Point between positions.

-C) Time Trial Points are kept in real time until the end of a Race Week, when they are frozen and finalized.
+Each Race Week, the driver with the fastest Time Trial Best Time (average lap time over a number of consecutive laps without incident) is awarded 100 Time Trial Championship Points.
+All drivers below the fastest driver are awarded Time Trial Championship Points linearly with a precision of 1/1000th of a Time Trial Championship Point between positions. - 5.6.2.3.
+Time Trial Championship Points are updated in real-time throughout the Race Week, until the end of the Race Week when they are frozen and finalized.

-5.6.2.2.
-Season Time Trial Points:
+5.6.3.
+Season Time Trial Championship Points

-A) Season Time Trial Points are calculated by totaling a driver's weekly Time Trial Points, as finalized at the conclusion of each Race Week.
+5.6.3.1.
+Season Time Trial Championship Points for each Car Class within each Series are calculated by totaling a driver's weekly Time Trial Championship Points, as finalized at the conclusion of each Race Week.
 A driver's best 8 weeks of the normal 12 week race schedule will count towards the Overall and Divisional Time Trial Championships.
+Finally, for each Car Class within each Series, the Driver with the highest total Time Trial Championship Points for each Division and for the Overall are crowned the Season Time Trial Champions (See Divisions, Section 5.4.).